dsg-innosource/foreflow-docs/tables-properties.md

 #### Default Column Definition and Display Options

-In the top 4 definitions, you have the ability to name and configure the display features of your new column
+In the top 4 definitions, you can name and configure the display features of your new column

 - **Name** &mdash; This is the identifying label that you want to use to reference this column in this table.